chrisriz1/UEFA-Champion-League-WIN-COUNT/README.md

 **Data Visualization**: Using matplotlib a bar chart was created

 **Custom Team Colors**: Assign colors to team to distinguish between different teams

+**OUTPUT**

+The final output is a horizontal bar chart where the x axis represents the number of times the teams have won and the y-axis represents the names of the teams

+**LICENSE**

+This project is licensed under the MIT License.
+See the license file for details